Officially out now: The TypeDB 3.0 Roadmap

 Transaction model changes

 As a practical change, we will simplify our transaction model in TypeDB 3.0.
-Instead of the previous four combinations of schema-read, schema-write, data-read, data-write there will now be three transaction types:
+Instead of the previous four combinations of schema-read, schema-write, data-read, data-write there will now be three transaction types and no sessions at all:

 1. schema for defining the schema of your database.